aria2/aria2/README.rst

   installed.
 If you prefer libgcrypt, run configure with ``--without-libnettle --with-libgcrypt``.
 If OpenSSL is selected over GnuTLS, neither libnettle nor libgcrypt will be used.

   If none of the optional dependencies are installed, an internal implementation that only supports md5 and sha1 will be used.

-  On Windows there is an experimental implementation available that is based on the native Windows capabilities.
-Run configure with ``--with-wintls`` to use.
+  On Windows there is SSL implementation available that is based on the native Windows capabilities and it will be preferred, unless aria2 is configured with ``--without-wintls``.

 A user can have one of the following configurations for SSL and crypto
 libraries: